8 Diciplines (8D) Problem Solving Process

 - Identity all known facts

-- It is / is not lists
+- It is/it is not lists

 Discipline 3 (D3): Interim containment actions